ragdolldynamics/ragdoll-maya/docs/pages/download.md

     Your scenes will still open, but the solver will be disabled.
 Contact [licence@ragdolldynamics.com](mailto:licence@ragdolldynamics.com) for renewal of your licence.

 ??? question "What happens when I skip frames?"
     The simulation gracefully pauses until you revisit the last simulated frame.

-??? question "How do I disable the ground?"
-    A static collider is automatically added on the Maya grid per default, it can be disabled on the `rdScene` node via the `.useGround` attribute.
+See the `Frameskip Method` attribute on the `rdSolver` node for another option, `Ignore`.
+This will continue simulating, and ignore any skipped frames.
+Good for real-time playback with audio.

 ??? question "Can I use Rez?"
     Yes, the only environment variable needed for Rez is `MAYA_MODULE_PATH`, such as: